 - All applications made will require supporting documents;

-- There will be qualification guidelines that you can read ahead of applying;
+- There will be qualification guidelines to read ahead of applying;

-- You can enter into negotiation with the lender; and
+- Borrowers can negotiate with the lender; and

-- Loan contracts are drawn up after inter alia, the valuation report, risk assessment and due diligence results are satisfactory to the lender.
+- Loan contracts are drawn up after the valuation report, risk assessment and due diligence results are satisfactory to the lender.

 Low Credit Score

-One of the main differences between banks and private lenders is the impact your credit score has on whether or not you can take out a loan in the first instance.
-A low credit score doesn’t necessarily make you a bad borrower.
-Life is unexpected and bills can crop up all the time, from finding yourself in a car accident to hail damaging your car and currently particularly following the implications of Covid-19, our economic climate has seen some drastic changes.
+One of the main differences between banks and private lenders is the impact a borrower’s credit score has on whether or not they can take out a loan in the first place.
+A low credit score doesn’t necessarily make a bad borrower.

-The difference is a bank won’t normally consider these circumstances and they often follow a set procedure regardless of your background and life circumstances.
-They often see borrowers as a number and make a decision based on how risk and liability of granting the loan to the respective borrower.
-On the other hand, private lenders have a lot more flexibility as private lenders normally consider your individual circumstances and can tailor a loan to suit your needs.
-This presents a lot more freedom when taking out a loan however the risk is a lot higher particularly with regard to higher interest rates, therefore the pressure on the borrower to make loan repayments on time is a lot higher.
+The difference is a bank won’t normally consider unexpected or special circumstances and they often follow a set procedure regardless of the borrower’s background and life circumstances.
+They often see borrowers as a number and make a decision based on risk and liability of granting the loan to the borrower.
+On the other hand, private lenders have a lot more flexibility as they normally consider individual circumstances and tailor a loan to suit those needs.
+This presents more freedom when taking out a loan however the trade-off is higher interest rates, therefore the pressure on the borrower to make loan repayments on time is higher.